ppy/osu-wiki/news/2025/2025-04-03-osutaiko-world-cup-round-of-16-recap.md

 This has been another weekend where the stronger teams have mostly stomped out the competition.
 Unfortunately for the losers' bracket teams, that also means we'll have to bid ::{ flag=AR }:: Argentina, ::{ flag=BR }:: Brazil, ::{ flag=BG }:: Bulgaria, ::{ flag=CO }:: Colombia, ::{ flag=IT }:: Italy, ::{ flag=MX }:: Mexico, ::{ flag=PE }:: Peru and ::{ flag=PT }:: Portugal farewell from the osu!taiko World Cup 2025.

+As a quick note, the "-1" in the results means that the opponent won by default, in this case because not enough team members were available to play.

 ## Match highlights

 ### ::{ flag=CN }:: China vs. ::{ flag=GB }:: United Kingdom